 This is the latest Republican push: to claim that these cuts represent a trivial amount of money while also demanding that the president initiate them himself so the GOP won’t get blamed when some of its constituents find themselves laid off from jobs or standing in longer lines at the airport.
 Party of personal responsibility!

 The White House has countered by talking about how exactly non-trivial these cuts would be to people who rely on the federal government for income.
 And we’re not talking about the mooching welfare queens with their lavish food stamps and free Obamaphones.
 So President Obama traveled to Newport News, Virginia, a small city whose main industry is building and repairing Navy ships, and which is already awash in anxiety because the Navy just postponed a massive retrofitting of the carrier Abraham Lincoln at the shipyard there.
 All this confusion has caused what can only be described as ideological incoherence from some of the locals:

 In the smoky bar, ideological lines get blurred.
 Somers is a union guy but not an Obama fan.
 He wants cash to keep flowing to the large military contractor that employs him, but he opposed the auto bailout.
 He needs Washington but feels manipulated by it.

 “They spend our money like a drunk sailor. . . .
 ‘We’ll give you a little bit of something, a little piece of cheese.’
 Dangle that cheese.
-We’re pawns, that’s what we are,” he said.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+We’re pawns, that’s what we are,” he said.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 But Somers has four kids and ultimately, he said: “I’m willing to accept anything to turn the country around.
 If it takes me getting laid off, so be it.”